Muralt Bluff Prairie

 - Collecting plants, rocks or animals

-Muralt Bluff was dedicated as a Wisconsin State Natural Area in 1977.
-In 1981 the county purchased an additional 12 acres – South Muralt – with the help of The Nature Conservancy.
-The county deeded Muralt Bluff (62 acres) and South Muralt to The Prairie Enthusiasts in September, 2013.
-With adjacent Iltis Savanna this is a 95-acre mosaic of prairie, savanna and woodland.
-A fourth parcel, Stauffacher Prairie, which is located a mile away across from Gap Church on Highway 59, is considered by the DNR to be part of the Muralt Bluff SNA although that land is owned by the State of Wisconsin.
+Muralt Bluff Prairie was dedicated as a Wisconsin State Natural Area in 1977.
+With the help of The Nature Conservancy, an additional 12 acres was added to the site in 1981.
+The county deeded Muralt Bluff Prairie (then 62 acres) to The Prairie Enthusiasts in September, 2013.
+With the addition of the adjacent Iltis Savanna this is a 95-acre mosaic of prairie, savanna and woodland.
+A fourth parcel, Stauffacher Prairie, which is located a mile away across from Gap Church on Highway 59, is considered by the Wisconsin DNR to be part of the Muralt Bluff Prairie SNA although that land is owned by the State of Wisconsin.

-Management efforts by Prairie Bluff Chapter in the last few years have expanded the prairie by removing colonies of aspen, sumac, dogwood, prickly ash and honeysuckle that had invaded from the fence lines and wooded edges to smother and shade out the native plants and grasses.
+The Prairie Bluff Chapter is stewarding the site by removing colonies of aspen, sumac, dogwood, prickly ash and honeysuckle that had invaded from the fence lines and wooded edges.
+These species are being removed as they smother and shade out the native plants and grasses.